ericbinnendyk/catagolue-backups/README.md

 # catagolue-backups
-Software to generate backups of Catagolue data from textcensus, and
+Software to generate backups of Catagolue data from textcensus, and previous backups.